About Slow Aging

 Former nurse Kate Marie decided some time ago that she would like to reach the ripe old age of 130.
 Her search for practitioners to assist on this journey for longevity while remaining well is at the heart of much of the work that she does.
 Also important is Kate’s awareness of the lack of ‘best practice’ available for the many individuals that want to stay well and try to prevent disease.

 Kate has had numerous roles, including strategic marketing, publishing and business development in the medical, and the health and aged care sectors.
-Kate is currently involved with business development at the Royal Australian College of General Practitioners and General Practice Registrars Australia and is a partner at Content Doctor and a number of not for profits.
+Kate is currently head of marketing for General Practice Training Queensland and a partner at Content Doctor.

 About Merlin Thomas